You’re not alone if you think black bees only come in one variety. Most people believe all black bees are the same, but this isn’t the case!

 15. Brown-Fovea Miner

-Brown-Fovea Miners are one types of black bees that lives in the Southwest region.
+Brown-Fovea Miners are one type of black bee that lives in the Southwest region.
 Brown-Fovea Miners nest underground, and their nests are made of soil.

 They are considered solitary bees because they do not live in colonies with other types of bees.

-Female brown-fovea miners create a tunnel and lay eggs in cells that have nectar and pollen for food to feed the larvae until it becomes adult brown-fovea miner.
+Female brown-fovea miners create a tunnel and lay eggs in cells that have nectar and pollen for food to feed the larvae until they become adult brown-fovea miners.
 A female brown-fovea miner can produce from 200 to 300 eggs per year.

 Brown-Fovea Miners mostly eat mesquite beans but will also eat other types of plants, including cactus flowers and tree sap.